sun-heqi/Hot2Mol/README.md

 # Hot2Mol

-This is a repository of our paper "De novo design of drug-like protein-protein interaction inhibitors using hot-spot-guided generative deep learning".
+This is a repository of our paper "Target-specific design of drug-like PPI inhibitors via hot-spot-guided generative deep learning".

-Protein-protein interactions (PPIs) play crucial roles in cellular functions and represent compelling targets for drug discovery.
-However, developing effective small molecule inhibitors for PPIs is challenging due to their flat and wide interfaces.
-To address this challenge, we propose Hot2Mol, a deep learning framework designed to generate PPI inhibitors by mimicking the pharmacophores of hot-spot residues, thereby achieving high affinity and selectivity.
+Protein–protein interactions (PPIs) are vital therapeutic targets.
+However, the large and flat PPI interfaces pose challenges for the development of small-molecule inhibitors.
+Traditional computer-aided drug design approaches typically rely on pre-existing libraries or expert knowledge, limiting the exploration of novel chemical spaces needed for effective PPI inhibition.
+To overcome these limitations, we introduce Hot2Mol, a deep learning framework for the de novo design of drug-like, target-specific PPI inhibitors.
+Hot2Mol generates small molecules by mimicking the pharmacophoric features of hot-spot residues, enabling precise targeting of PPI interfaces without the need for bioactive ligands.

 ![model_framework.png](pics%2Fmodel_framework.png)

-## Requirements
-- python==3.8
-- torch==1.12.1+cu116
-- rdkit==2023.9.2
-- dgl-cuda11.1=0.9.1
-- fairseq==0.10.2
-- numpy==1.23.0
-- pandas==2.0.3
-- tqdm==4.65.0
-- einops==0.7.0

 ### Creating a new environment in conda